Supremeimprints/zellow_admin_dashboard/README.md

 ## Enterprise Resource Planning (ERP) Solution

-### Senior Year Project - Computer Science 2023/2024
+### Senior Year Project - Computer Science 2024/2025

 ## Project Overview

-An integrated enterprise resource planning system developed for Zellow Enterprises to streamline their logistics, inventory, and administrative operations.
-This comprehensive Admin Dashboard manages the entire business workflow from inventory tracking to employee management and customer service.
+An integrated enterprise resource planning system was developed for Zellow Enterprises to streamline their logistics, inventory, and administrative operations.
+This Admin Dashboard manages the entire business workflow from inventory tracking to employee management and customer service.

 ## Technical Stack